alexhokl/notes/editor/vim.md

 - <kbd>ctrl</kbd><kbd>f</kbd> to search in the current repository
 - <kbd>,</kbd><kbd>F</kbd> to search for the current word in the current repository
-- `:CocSearch searchWord` to search for `searchWord` in the current project
+- yank and replace can be done by yanking first, delete the words to be replaced, and `"0p`.
+It works because register `0` always stores the last yanked content.

 ### Indentation